 Founded by playwrights Joe Robertson and Joe Murphy, Good Chance established it’s first temporary ‘Theatre of Hope’, a 12 metre geodesic dome in the heart of the Calais Jungle in 2015.
 Over seven months, Good Chance welcomed thousands of refugees, artists and volunteers into the space.
 The Dome became a place to bring people together, to express themselves and to be creative in a safe and welcoming environment.

-After the destruction of the Calais Jungle, we have since built out Theatres of Hope in areas in Paris where expression is stifled and where immigrant and local communities are struggling to integrate.
+Since the destruction of the Calais Jungle, we built our Theatres of Hope in areas in Paris where expression is stifled and where immigrant and local communities are struggling to integrate.
 Good Chance France collaborates with local and international artists, arts organisations and NGOs to deliver multi-genre programmes of workshops for refugees and migrants living in and around Paris.

 WHAT’S ON IN FRANCE